SiddonsD/SiddonsD/README.md

 <h2 align="left">👩‍💻  About Me</h2>

 <p align="left">
-<h4>✨ Creating bugs since 2023<br>
+<h4>✨ Creating and finding bugs since 2023<br>
-🌱 I'm currently studying a Cert IV in Programming at North Metropolitan TAFE<br>
+🌱 Studying a Cert IV in Programming at North Metropolitan TAFE<br>
-and self-directed learning thourh x, x and x<br>
+and learning through Code Academy, x and Figma<br>
-👀 I’m interested in digital transformation, managing data and systems integration<br>
+👀 Interested in helping businesses with digital transformation, data and systems integration<br>
 💞️ I’m looking to collaborate on open source projects and hackathons<br>
 🎯 Goals: to secure a Software Developer role and complete a 12km fun run<br>
 🎲 Fun fact: I once abseiled 135m down Allendale Square, a 31 storey tower in the heart of Perth CBD <br>